 5. How risky are you?

 That’s right—your insurance company will take you into account too.
-Your credit score, martial state, age, and level of education can all affect your premium.
-In fact, one of the major surges in homeowners’ premium costs can come from having a poor credit score.
+Depending on what state you live in, your credit score, martial state, age, and level of education can all affect your premium.

 6. What is your history of past claims?